tetujin/AWAREFramework-iOS/README.md

 let manager = core?.sharedSensorManager
 ```

-You can synchronize your application and AWARE server by adding a server URL to AWAREStudy.
+AWAREFramework-iOS allows us to synchronize your application and AWARE server by adding a server URL to AWAREStudy.
 About AWARE server, please check our [website](http://www.awareframework.com/).

 ```objective-c
 /// Example2 (Objective-C): Accelerometer + AWARE Server ///